OvRcode/ovrride/cookbooks/database/README.md

 #### Attribute Parameters
 - database_name: name attribute.
 Name of the database to interact with
-- connection: hash of connection info. valid keys include `:host`, `:port`, `:username`, and `:password` (only for MySQL DB*)
+- connection: hash of connection info. valid keys include :host, :port, :username, :password and :socket (only for MySQL DB*)

-- sql: string of sql or a block that executes to a string of sql, which will be executed against the database. used by `:query` action only
+- sql: string of sql or a block that executes to a string of sql, which will be executed against the database. used by :query action only

-\* The database cookbook uses the `mysql2` gem.
+\* The database cookbook uses the `mysql` gem, which uses the `real_connect()` function from mysql API to connect to the server.

 > "The value of host may be either a host name or an IP address.
-If host is NULL or the string "127.0.0.1", a connection to the local host is assumed.
+If host is NULL or the string "***REMOVED***", a connection to the local host is assumed.
 For Windows, the client connects using a shared-memory connection, if the server has shared-memory connections enabled.
 Otherwise, TCP/IP is used.
+For Unix, the client connects using a Unix socket file.
+For local connections, you can also influence the type of connection to use with the MYSQL_OPT_PROTOCOL or MYSQL_OPT_NAMED_PIPE options to mysql_options().
+The type of connection must be supported by the server.
 For a host value of "." on Windows, the client connects using a named pipe, if the server has named-pipe connections enabled.
 If named-pipe connections are not enabled, an error occurs."

-If you specify a `:socket` key and are using the mysql_service resource to set up the MySQL service, you'll need to specify the path in the form `/var/run/mysql-<instance name>/mysqld.sock`.
+If you set the `:host` key to "***REMOVED***" or if you leave it blank, a socket will be used.
+By default `real_connect()` function will look for socket in `/var/lib/mysql/mysql.sock`.
+If your socket file in non-default location - you can use :socket key to specify that location.

 #### Providers
 - `Chef::Provider::Database::Mysql`: shortcut resource `mysql_database`